-Google Adds Voice to Hangouts, But Steps Backward On Interoperability And Federation By Reducing XMPP Support
+Google Adds Voice to Hangouts, Steps Back On Interoperability

 To view a PDF of this First Cut, click here.